-How Michelangelo Carves Looking Over Michelangelo’s Shoulder As He Carves Marble Chapter One, The Non-Finito Copyright 2021 Cornelius Sullivan
+How Michelangelo Carved Marble Looking Over Michelangelo’s Shoulder As He Carves Marble, Chapter One, The Non-Finito Copyright 2021 Cornelius Sullivan

 Atlas Slave, Michelangelo, marble, 8′ high, Academia, Florence

 In Michelangelo’s unfinished carvings there are some completed parts alongside parts still waiting to be found in the block.
 This can create in the viewer a sense of anticipation, that one is involved with the sculptor in the process of discovery.
 It is as if you are looking over Michelangelo’s shoulder as he carves.

 Michelangelo’s “Non Finito” has been written about in many tangential ways as if it were a peculiarity of the sculptor.
 In fact it is how he carves.

 Emerging Face, marble, life size, by the author, private collection Boston.

 As a young artist, I picked up a marble boulder from the side of the road near the Vermont Marble Company quarries in Proctor, Vermont.
 I tried to carve it with a screwdriver.
 After a while I was able to find some better tools and stop hitting that thumb bone with a carpenter’s hammer.
 But still, there were no carving teachers.
 Michelangelo became my only teacher as I studied his unfinished carvings.
 They presented, like an archaeological record, a physical record of his thinking and of his carving process.